microsoft/CSE-Telehealth-Samples/README.md

 If you wish to use Application Insights, create an App Insights resource for each of the three web projects above and note down their Instrumentation Keys from the *Properties* blade in the Azure Portal.
 Edit the `ApplicationInsights.config` contained in each project folder and substitute the respective key into the `<InstrumentationKey>` element at the end of the file, then re-deploy the project to your App Service.

 ### Automated deployment to Azure
-An ARM template is included to automatically create the three App Services as well as all dependenices.
+An ARM template is included to automatically create the three App Services as well as all dependencies.
 To use it, alter the `azuredeploy.parameters.json` file folder then run:
 ```
 cd build
 az group create --name YOUR_RG_NAME --location 'eastus'